aggr0cr4g/enumeration-helper/README.md

 # enumeration-helper
-Just trying to help myself out.
-That is all
+Just trying to help myself save some time.

+Slow work in progress.